 Opt for foods with a low glycemic index

 Glycemic Index relates to the levels of blood glucose that the food can produce when consumed.
 Sugar, carbohydrates, processed foods, starchy foods, carbonated drinks, white rice, pasta, and soda are high on the GI quotient and this it is better to avoid them altogether.
 Whole grains, legumes, vegetables without starch, etc. have a lower glycemic index and including them in the diet can help with PCOD symptoms.

 Try non-fat dairy products

-Studies suggest that women having PCOS often suffer from chronic low-grade inflammation (which happens to worsen the symptoms of PCOS).
+Studies suggest that women with PCOS often suffer from chronic low-grade inflammation (which happens to worsen the symptoms of PCOS).
 Avoiding dairy products can help with PCOS symptoms.
 In most cases, women may not be lactose intolerant.
 But, lactose and whey in dairy could make the PCOS symptoms to worsen.
-While not everyone with PCOS is lactose intolerant, some might be and it is better to include it minimally in the diet (like say non-fat varieties) and see if there any positive changes.
+While not everyone with PCOS is lactose intolerant, some might be and it is better to include it minimally in the diet (like say non-fat varieties) and see if there are any positive changes.

 Go Green: Fruits and Veggies are your go-to snack

 Opting for leafy green vegetables and fruits with high fiber content instead of sugar content are recommended.
 Substitute fruits for your favorite snack and add more leafy vegetables in your diet.
 Green veggies have a lot of nutrients in every calorie.
 Also, vitamin B is very important for people with PCOS as it helps control blood sugar levels in the body.